acont95/scheduler/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 * Create a runtime object.
-Below a clock (specifically MutableClock from ThreeTen Extra) is set at a user defined start time, end time, step, and step delay:
+A SimulationRuntime can be created which use's an "artificial" clock (specifically MutableClock from ThreeTen Extra).
+Set a user defined start time, end time, step, and step delay:
 ```java
 SimulationConfig simulationConfig = new SimulationConfig(
     ZonedDateTime.of(2016, 1, 1, 0, 0, 0, 0, ZoneId.of("UTC")), //start